mjdominus/util/README.md

 `menupick` is a filter reads a list of items from stdin, prints a menu of the items on the terminal, repeatedly prompts the terminal for a selection of items, and prints the selected items on stdout when the prompting is over.
+For example: `emacs $(ls | menupick)`.

     Responses to the prompt are a series of numbers, which identify items that are added to the current selection, and numbers with prefixed `!` marks, which are removed from the current selection.
     Any number of such items can be entered at once, sepearated by whitespace.

     An empty line, or a line that ends with `!`, terminates the prompting.
-If an input line ends with `?`, the list of currently-selected items will be printed before the next prompt; if it ends with `??` the menu will be redisplayed, with selected items marked.
-For example: `emacs $(ls | menupick)`.
+If an input line ends with `?`, the list of currently-selected items will be printed before the next prompt;

-`mkpasswd` generates and prints a random password.
-It has a bunch of options I never use.
+    if it ends with `??` the menu will be redisplayed, with selected items marked.

+    If the number of items is large, lines containing `j` or `n` move to the next page of the menu, and `k` or `p` move to the previous page.

 `psgrep` runs `ps` and greps the output, but leaves intact the header line that explains what the columns mean.